Wacvic/slate/source/index.html.md

 }
 ```

-This options is a string with HTML code inside and it sets the message you want to be displayed on the welcome page.
+This option sets the introducing message you want to display on the welcome page.
+HTML is supported.
 <aside class="notice">
 <b><u>Default:</u></b> `none`
 </aside>